ellisrobertsx/South-East-Asia/README.md

 - HTML Validator - A couple errors (see below)

--CSS Validator - No errors
+- CSS Validator - No errors

--I have personally tested - making sure all hyperlinks and navbars work
+- I have personally tested - making sure all hyperlinks and navbars work

--I have tested the site on both google chrome and internet explorer
+- I have tested the site on both google chrome and internet explorer

 [Back to top](#contents)